Alliemack77/Word-Association-Game-API/README.md

 `npm run start`

-Runs the app in development mode
+Runs the app in development mode.
-Open (http://localhost:3000/) to view in the browser
+Open (http://localhost:3000/) to view in the browser.

 `npm run start:backend`